matteobiffoni/MIDI_KEYBOARD/README.md

 * Run `sudo git clone https://github.com/matteobiffoni/MIDI_KEYBOARD.git`

 ##### Compile:
-* To compile both avr and host part, make sure to have the avr connected and run `make all`
+* To compile both the avr and the host part, run `make all`
 * To compile only the host part, run `make host`
 * To compile only the avr part, run `make avr`

 ##### Execution:
-* If the avr part was compiled, the ATMega2560 should already be running its program
+* Run `make flash` to flash the `.hex` file on the avr.
+Now the program is running on the microcontroller
 * To execute the host part, run `./target/host/midi_keyboard`

 ##### Cleaning:
-* To clean all the `.o` files and the executables, run `make clean`
+* To remove all the `.o` files and the executables, run `make clean`

 ##### Notes:
-* Make sure the host has something to reproduce sounds (such as speakers) and has its volume enabled
+* Make sure the host is provided with a sound producing peripherial (such as speakers) and has its volume enabled
-* If no avr is available, an OpenAL test using PC keyboard (but in a slightly different way: press a key to enable a note, press again to disable) is present at `./test/openal`
+* If no avr is available, an OpenAL test using PC keyboard is present at `./test/openal`

+*(Note that in the openal test the notes are enabled/disabled on every key press, while in the avr implementation each key pressure causes the note enabling and each key release causes the note disabling)*

 ## Further informations
 ##### Note event structure